natalieagus/50005/docs/OS/09-javasync.md

 {:.highlight}
 By ensuring that the `unlock()` call is in the `finally` block, you make sure that the lock is always released, preventing potential deadlocks and ensuring the correct behavior of your code.

+## Java Atomic Wait
+### How `wait()` Works in Java
+In Java, the `wait()` method is designed to be atomic in terms of releasing the monitor (lock) and entering the wait set.
+Here's a closer look at the process:

+1. **Atomic Release-and-Wait**: When a thread calls `wait()` on an object, it must hold the monitor (lock) of that object.
+Upon invocation of `wait()`, Java does two things in an atomic operation:
+   - **Releases the Monitor**: The thread releases the lock it holds on the object.
+   - **Enters the Wait Set**: Simultaneously, the thread is placed into the wait set associated with the object’s monitor.

+2. **Guaranteed by JVM**: This behavior is ensured by the Java Virtual Machine, which manages thread states and synchronization.
+The JVM guarantees that no other thread can intervene between these two operations.
+This means once a thread releases the lock through `wait()`, it is already in the wait set before any other thread can acquire the lock and possibly call `notify()` or `notifyAll()`.

+### JVM and Synchronization
+- **Synchronization Mechanisms**: Java's synchronization mechanisms are built around an intrinsic lock (or monitor) per object.
+The `wait()`, `notify()`, and `notifyAll()` methods must be used within a synchronized block or method, ensuring they are used correctly regarding locking.
+- **Memory Model Compliance**: Java's memory model ensures that all actions in a thread before calling `wait()` are visible to any thread that acquires the same lock after `wait()` is called.
+This is important for maintaining consistency and visibility across threads.

+### Practical Implications
+- **No Missed Signals**: If a thread calls `wait()`, any subsequent `notify()` or `notifyAll()` calls will correctly find this thread in the wait set, assuming it's still waiting when the notification is issued.
+There's no risk of the thread being in a limbo state where it has released the lock but is not yet waiting.
+- **Correct Handling of Concurrency**: This atomic approach helps prevent common concurrency issues such as lost notifications, race conditions, or deadlocks related to incorrect lock handling or timing issues between threads.

+Java's design regarding the `wait()` and `notify()` mechanisms is crafted to avoid the exact kind of issues you're concerned about, making Java a robust choice for developing multithreaded applications with complex synchronization needs.